-CONDITION 2: Not applicable.
+CONDITION 2: Not applicable for the LWRCI-DI.

 CONDITION 1: Bolt forward with round chambered, magazine inserted, hammer cocked, and selector on SAFE.

 CONDITION 0: Bolt forward with a round chambered, magazine inserted, hammer cocked, and selector on FIRE.

 In addition to these traditional conditions, the 'Range Safe' condition was described earlier as: bolt locked to rear, ejection port cover open, no magazine inserted, and selector on SAFE.